VorosEgyes/espRelay-ESP01S/README.md

 ## Hardware

-Because of the OTA update you need ESP01 with 1MB flash (ESP01*S*)!
+Because of the OTA update you need ESP01 with 1MB flash (ESP01**S**)!
+In this example I used a 5V usb light.

-![ESP01S](https://github.com/VorosEgyes/espRelay/blob/master/docs/esp01.JPG)

-In the example I used a 5V usb light.
 This is my way, you can choose yours.
 If you don't know how does it work, please don't use it.

+![ESP01S](https://github.com/VorosEgyes/espRelay/blob/master/docs/esp01.JPG)

 ![esp02](https://github.com/VorosEgyes/espRelay/blob/master/docs/esp02.jpg)

 ![esp03](https://github.com/VorosEgyes/espRelay/blob/master/docs/esp03.jpg)

 For the first upload you will need an ESP01 programmer, i use this:

 ![ESP01programmer](https://github.com/VorosEgyes/espRelay/blob/master/docs/ESP01programmer.jpg)

 ## Software